Sponsored by the Postdoctoral Division (PDD)

 - Expenses other than those listed above.

-- Under Partners policy, to receive reimbursement, the awardee must provide original receipts and/or invoices and must attest that these expenses were used in accordance with above guidelines.
+- Under Mass General Brigham's policy, to receive reimbursement, the awardee must provide original receipts and/or invoices and must attest that these expenses were used in accordance with above guidelines.

 - Amount of payment will not exceed $1,000 of incurred expenses.